How Soon Is Now?: Love Spit Love version

 Near the end of 1995, Psychedelic Furs splinter group Love Spit Love was approached by the music supervisor of the movie The Craft, who inquired if the band might record a cover of the Smiths' "How Soon Is Now?"
 After initial reluctance, the band recorded the song, and it was released as a single from the movie's soundtrack in 1996.

 The song became popular after The WB Television Network utilised the band's cover as the theme song for the witchcraft-themed television series Charmed.
 It was re-mixed for the show, with different instrumentation and vocals.
 The song went on to appear on Charmed: The Soundtrack (2003) and as a UK and Australian bonus track on Charmed: The Book of Shadows (2005).
 Both soundtrack albums charted well in the US, with both reaching the top ten on the Billboard Top Soundtracks chart.

-The song has since become a staple of '90s popular culture, and has been used in numerous media, including the movie trailer for Cruel Intentions, the film The Craft and the novel Eleanor & Park.
+Inner Sanctum version

+A cover by Inner Sanctum reached number six on the Canadian Dance charts in November 1998.

 Snake River Conspiracy version

-On June 5, 2000, the American industrial rock band Snake River Conspiracy released a cover version of “How Soon Is Now?” as the second single from their debut (and only) full-length album, Sonic Jihad, which charted in the US and the UK.
+On 5 June 2000, the American industrial rock band Snake River Conspiracy released a cover version of “How Soon Is Now?” as the second single from their debut (and only) full-length album, Sonic Jihad, which charted in the US and the UK.

 The single was promoted with an alleged quote from Morrissey praising the song as "Better than the original".
 Morrissey appeared to confirm this after being sighted at a Snake River Conspiracy concert at the Whiskey a Go Go in late 2000, after which he met the band's singer Tobey Torres.
 However, he later went on to "sardonically" praise the song as such in an April 2001 interview with Mojo magazine.
-In response to the Mojo article, "How Soon Is Now?" was reissued as a single in the UK on July 2, 2001.
+In response to the Mojo article, "How Soon Is Now?" was reissued as a single in the UK on 2 July 2001.

 Reception

 Kerrang! awarded Snake River Conspiracy's cover of "How Soon Is Now?" four stars out of five.

 It was successful on several charts.
 It reached No. 38 on Billboard's Modern Rock Tracks chart, and No. 15 on the Dance Club Songs chart It also charted on the UK Singles Chart, where it reached No. 83.
-It remains their highest charting single in the UK.
+It remains their highest-charting single in the UK.

 A remix of Snake River Conspiracy's version was included on the American Eagle Outfitters sampler "Summer 9ine."